 Continued use despite harm

-To find a MD who specialists in addiction, please, go to American Society of Addiction Medicine:
+please, go to American Society of Addiction Medicine,

 For the purpose of this document, I would like to apply this definition to the following behaviors: drugs, alcohol, food, sugar, sex, work, gambling, internet porn, video gaming, working out, the alcoholic, the drug addict, social media, steroid creams, etc. etc. You could go on and on.
 Addiction shows up in many areas, even those you have not thought of.